 When I was younger, I used to be in a choir.
 I was a soprano back then.
-However, due to filial reasons, my parents had to pull me out from my club and forget that dream of performing in front of the audience.
+However, due to filial reasons, my parents had to pull me out of my club and forget that dream of performing in front of an audience.

 The same thing happened when I was in high school.
 So, when I reached college, I already convinced myself I had to quit the dream of becoming a singer and proceed to things I thought were more valuable.

-Fast forward to this day, I only sing during a few family occasions in a videoke machine and not really performing in front of a crowd like I used to.
+Fast forward to this day, I only sing during a few family occasions in a karaoke machine and not really performing in front of a crowd like I used to.